tnelson/Forge/docs/index.md

 ## Thanks

-We are grateful for support from the U.S. National Science Foundation and Brown University.
+We are grateful for support from the U.S. National Science Foundation ([award #2208731](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2208731)) and Brown University.